 But if you’ve got a taste for sustainability, there’s nothing more impactful than switching up what’s on your plate.
-You probably know that livestock, and not car emissions are the second-highest contributor to atmosphere-altering gases.
-They’re also the biggest culprits in land degradation, air and water pollution.
+You probably know that livestock contribute to atmosphere-altering gases, land degradation, air and water pollution.

 When it comes to our resources, studies show a varied vegan diet requires only a third of the land needed for conventional Western diets and 100 times less water.
 These numbers become even more important as our population is predicted to double in the next 70 years, which will place an insurmountable stress on the already dwindling supply of fossil fuels, land, and water.
 To say nothing of the fact that 3.5 billion humans could live off the food currently fed to livestock.

 So while there’re no question that a vegan diet is more sustainable, you’re probably left wondering what the heck you’d be able to eat.

 Lucky for us, the world of plant-based cuisine has blown up since its humble beginnings, with many celebrities coming out as vegan, famous restauranteurs serving vegan options, and delicious plant-based products taking supermarkets by storm.
 Even back in 2007 when I started Regal Vegan, good vegan offerings were paltry.
 That said, this is New York City - home to tens of thousands eating and drinking locations, and as a native New Yorker, I can tell you we take our food very seriously.
 Here’s ten great spots that get the Regal Vegan stamp of approval as the truly sustainable cream of the crop.